-Planning analysis as outlined in this report indicates that the proposal is not in conformity with the County of Brant Official Plan polices, specifically Sections 2.2.3.3, 2.7.2, 3.7 and 6.8.2.2 and does not maintain the general intent of Zoning By-law 61-16.
+Planning analysis as outlined in this report indicates that the proposal is in conformity with Growth Plan, Provincial Policy Statement, County of Brant Official Plan, maintains the general intent of Zoning By-law 61-16.

-Staff are of the opinion that the request for a reduced frontage does not meet the intent of the Zoning By-law, is not logical, compatible or consistent within the context of existing development.
-Staff are of the opinion that the proposal does not represent good planning and are recommending refusal of the application.
+Staff are of the opinion that the rezoning request is compatible and consistent within the context of existing development.
+Staff are of the opinion that the proposal represents good planning and are recommending approval of the application.